“It’s a savage mountain that tries to kill you.”

 I enjoyed this book, which is a worthy successor to Everest 1953.
 Mick Conefrey appears to have found his niche covering great moments in mountaineering history in a scholarly yet accessible way, accompanied by a healthy dose of common sense.
 I look forward to reading his next book.

-I read an advance uncorrected proof of the book.
+I read an free advance uncorrected proof of the book.
 There may be slight changes to the version I read.

 To receive my weekly blog post about mountains and occasional info about new releases, join my mailing list and get a free ebook.